 This option proposes a levee along Hawthorne Canal between Waratah Street to City West Link.
 A number of respondents during the community consultation period suggested raising the canal walls to alleviate out of bank flooding, particularly during a king tide.
+The impacts of flooding in this area are a result of a combination of overland flow moving towards the canal and the impacts of tides on these flows.
 The proposed design includes installing a levee along an existing shared path (north side of Hawthorne Canal).
 The levee will be raised 2 m above the existing ground levels, which currently vary between 1.25 m AHD to 2 m AHD.
 This will allow greater capacity of Hawthorne Canal and reduce out-of-bank flooding, therefore reducing the flood affectation for properties located along Hawthorne Canal.
+Following public exhibition an additional options that increased the capacity of the canal into the adjacent Richard Murden Reserve was also assessed.

-Two options were assessed; FM0702A and FM0702B.
+Two options were assessed for the levee scenario; FM0702A and FM0702B.
 The same proposed design was adopted for both cases.
 However, a different storm was analysed: